eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 age verification solutions.
 Your input and collaboration are welcome, as they are essential for creating solutions that meet the diverse needs of all Member States and improves our Age Verification Profile.

-**f.
-Will the white label app initially/automatically follow the app store policies, i.e. Google Play Developer Program Policies, Google Developer Distribution Agreements and Apple App Store Review Guidelines (especially provisions with regard to design/interface/user-friendliness/platform conventions?
+**Will the white label app initially/automatically follow the platform's app store policies, especially provisions with regard to design/interface/user-friendliness/platform conventions?
 Who will be accountable for those policies with regard to the white label app, the commission or each MS?**

 The Age Verification project will only provide an open source software project.
-Each memberstate is responsible for publishing the app.
+Each Member State is fully responsible of the Age Verification App that will be published.
 Of course, we strive to comply with the policies of the relevant platforms and to ensure this through user testing as well.